 Small business doesn’t mean small results when it comes to marketing.
 The right mix of marketing tactics and customer intelligence has a direct positive impact on the bottom line regardless of company size.
-Check out what these small businesses are doing to work smarter, not harder and grow their top line revenue.
+Check out what these small businesses are doing to work smarter, not harder and grow their revenue.

 We identified a small handful of key customers and engaged them in a brief phone conversation about how they used the Internet to source products like the ones built by my client.